belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 }
 ```

-Let's see how well it performs now, excluding the compilation of `libc`.
+Let's see how well it performs now, excluding the time it took to compile `libc`.

 ```bash
 ┌─[tautvydas][kagamin][~/tests/rust-optim-size]